cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/discretisation/intro_disc.rst

 In the TRUST code, different numerical schemes are availabe to the user : VDF, VEF and the PolyMAC family.

--  The VDF discretisation is based on the Marker and Cell scheme presented in [HW65]_.
+-  The VDF discretisation is based on the Marker and Cell scheme presented in :cite:p:`HW65`.

--  The VEF discretisation is based on the Crouzeix-Raviart element method.
+-  The VEF discretisation is based on the Crouzeix-Raviart element method :cite:p:`Emonot1992`.

 The PolyMAC discretisation family has been developped since 2018.
 Three PolyMAC are usable in TRUST.
-They have been built using a Finite Volume (FV) framework on a staggered mesh so as to extend the MAC scheme developped in [HW65]_ to complex grids:
+They have been built using a Finite Volume (FV) framework on a staggered mesh so as to extend the MAC scheme developped in :cite:p:`HW65` to complex grids:

--  PolyMAC : based on a Compact Discrete Operator (CDO) approach, such as the one presented in [B14]_ and [M20]_.
+-  PolyMAC : based on a Compact Discrete Operator (CDO) approach, such as the one presented in :cite:p:`Bonelle2014` and :cite:p:`Milani2020`.

--  PolyMACP0 : based on MPFA approach, such as the one presented in [AM08]_, [D14]_ and [lP17]_.
+-  PolyMACP0 : based on MPFA approach, such as the one presented in :cite:p:`AM08`, :cite:p:`D14` and :cite:p:`LePotier2017`.

--  PolyMACP0P1NC : based on a Hybrid Finite Volmue (HFV) approach, such as the one presented in [EGH07]_ and [EGH10]_.
+-  PolyMACP0P1NC : based on a Hybrid Finite Volmue (HFV) approach, such as the one presented in :cite:p:`EGH07` and :cite:p:`DEGH10`.

 Thereafter, for each method the core ideas and the main steps for the discretisation of the incompressible Navier-Stokes equation are presented.
 For now, the PolyMAC and PolyMAC_P0 parts are completed, the others are a work in progress.